Frequently asked questions

 When you access EDRS Manager, you will be able to select ‘view my plans’.
 Every previous plan will appear in the listing.

 What are development attributes? chevron_right

-An attribute is defined as a skill, knowledge, ability or behavioral characteristic that is associated at work in various roles.
-The attributes are drawn from the CSU capability framework and are designed to help set development objectives.
+An attribute is defined as a skill, knowledge, ability or behavioural characteristic that is associated at work in various roles.
+The attributes are drawn from the Charles Sturt capability framework and are designed to help set development objectives.

 Who can see my self-assessment? chevron_right

 Only you, and your supervisor can view your self-assessment.
 For reporting purposes, upward line management can also view self-assessments.

 Can I print my plan? chevron_right